sethgoldin/davinci-resolve-postgresql-workflow-tools/README.md

 ## System requirements

-This script has been tested and works for PostgreSQL servers for either DaVinci Resolve Studio 14 or DaVinci Resolve Studio 15.
+This script has been tested and works for PostgreSQL servers for:
+- DaVinci Resolve Studio 14
+- DaVinci Resolve Studio 15
+- DaVinci Resolve Studio 16

 ### macOS